-- The applicant is not a unit of general local government; - The project is located in an entitlement area; - The application contains ineligible activities; - The applicant does not comply with the TxCDBG Citizen Participation Plan requirements; - The applicant does not meet the Applicant Threshold Requirements; - The application contains false information; - The applicant did not comply with the TxCDBG survey requirements; - The same or substantially the same application has been submitted under two or more TxCDBG fund categories; - The application does not contain adequate or acceptable information to show that each proposed application activity meets a National Program Objective; - The application does not comply with the requirement concerning the preparation of an assessment of the applicant's housing and community development needs prior to submission of a TxCDBG application; - The applicant does not provide the information required in the TxCDBG Applicant/Recipient Disclosure section of the Application; - The applicant does not respond, refuses to respond, or does not provide an adequate response to requests for revisions or additional information within the prescribed timeline;
+- The applicant is not a unit of general local government; - The project is located in an entitlement area; - The application contains ineligible activities; - The applicant does not comply with the TxCDBG Citizen Participation Plan requirements; - The applicant does not meet the Applicant Threshold Requirements; - The application contains false information; - The applicant did not comply with the TxCDBG survey requirements; - The same or substantially the same application has been submitted under two or more TxCDBG fund categories; - The application does not contain adequate or acceptable information to show that each proposed application activity meets a National Program Objective; - The application does not contain adequate or acceptable information to demonstrate that each proposed application activity and project location are compliant with Section 916 of the Cranston-Gonzalez National Affordable Housing Act of 1990 and HUD guidance for colonia set-aside funding. - The application does not comply with the requirement concerning the preparation of an assessment of the applicant's housing and community development needs prior to submission of a TxCDBG application; - The applicant does not provide the information required in the TxCDBG Applicant/Recipient Disclosure section of the Application; or - The applicant does not respond, refuses to respond, or does not provide an adequate response to requests for revisions or additional information within the prescribed timeline.